 "4 Surprising Benefits of Eating at Night" Review

-I've always told my personal training clients that "avoiding food after 7 pm" is a myth...and here's why (from the article 4 Surprising Benefits of Eating at Night).
+I've always told my personal training clients that "avoiding food after 7 p.m." should be carefully considered, and here's why (from the article “4 Surprising Benefits of Eating at Night).

 1. Low Glycemic Dinner Tonight Can Help Control Your Blood Sugar Tomorrow